 The treatment options depend on the extent of spondylolisthesis and the symptoms it causes.
 Conservative treatment is prescribed for patients who have very mild spondylolisthesis and intermittent back pain.
-Pain relief medication and physiotherapy are the best forms of treatment.
+Non-surgical treatment involves pain killers, weight loss and physiotherapy or hydrotherapy.
+These are the best forms of supportive treatment.

 Surgical treatment may be a consideration when:

 The goal of surgical treatment is to decompress the spinal canal and spinal nerves.
 It also aims to bring stability to the spine.
-The stabilisation component is achieved by inserting pedicle screws or rods and performing interbody fusion.
+Stabilisation is achieved by inserting pedicle screws or rods and performing interbody fusion.
 The interbody fusion component of this operation uses multiple techniques.

 Depending on anatomical constraints, the options of spinal fusion are:

 - Transforaminal lumbar interbody fusion (TLIF)